Geoblock/FermiPS/README.md

 # TetraStars
-The program to construct a tetrahedral network for known coordinates of Hypparcos and Gaia stars
+The project to construct a tetrahedral network for known coordinates of Hypparcos and Gaia stars